 Thanks to the Division of Wildlife and Medicine Bow-Routt National Forests’ joint management efforts, the trout fishery here is excellent.
 On Yamcolo Reservoir, you’ll find a boat ramp for larger vessels, while Bear Lake welcomes hand-powered and electric craft users.

-For those who prefer to keep their feet on dry land, the Mandall Lakes Trail starts opposite the campground and takes you all the way up to Flat Tops Plateau.
+For those who prefer to keep their feet on dry land, the Mandall Lakes Trail starts opposite the campground and takes you up to Flat Tops Plateau.
 A few more trails begin at the Stillwater Reservoir.
 The countryside here is peaceful, and the views are spectacular.

 The campground is located on the Williams Creek Reservoir western shore, offering dramatic views of the spectacular San Juans that tower over the lake.
 To the north, are the peaks of Chief, Toner, and Cimarrona Peak, while Rock Mountain dominates the east.
 Behind the campgrounds, expansive aspen groves quiver in the breeze.